vuejs/docs/src/guide/forms.md

 </select>
 ```

-But sometimes we may want to bind the value to a dynamic property on the Vue instance.
+But sometimes we may want to bind the value to a dynamic property on the current active instance.
 We can use `v-bind` to achieve that.
 In addition, using `v-bind` allows us to bind the input value to non-string values.

 ### Checkbox